 Each day, we balance quiet and activities as well as individual and group work.
 Projects allow children to revisit and build on new ideas, as well as develop a big picture view as they learn concepts within context.
 Our interest centers target math, science, literacy, and creativity and encourage children to make connections across the curriculum.
-Preschoolers have apparent boundless energy, and our programs support their curiousity and wonder about the world.
+Preschoolers have apparent boundless energy, and our programs support their curiosity and wonder about the world.
 Our environments are intentionally set up to encourage active engagement with teachers, other children and materials both indoors and out.
 To learn more about our daily routines, click here.

 Each preschooler has a primary caregiver who is with them most of the day, records activities on the daily log, and is the primary caregiver who communicates with parents.
 Teachers in a room share care of all the children, however, so that all caregivers are a familiar, comforting presence to both children and adults

 All of our preschool classrooms implement the research based HighScope Preschool Curriculum.
 The HighScope approach is based on research that shows that children learn by doing.
 Children learn and recall more information if they discover facts and answers for themselves.
 You’ll see children actively engaging with materials and each other in our classrooms.